stephenliu1944/easytool-react-permission/README.md

 ```

 ### Set Element's permissions.
-it means User need to have these permissions which is elements set, then them will activate in this Component.
+It means User need to have these permissions which is elements set, then them will activate in this Component.
 ```jsx
 import permission from '@beanreact/permission';